|

 psychological transition happens much more slowly because instead of

 struggle for a time in a state that is neither new nor old.
-The
+The child feels like they have let go of one trapeze and are

 waiting for the next one to appear.